my-first-pr/first-timers/README.md

 - I am a student at Manipal Institute of Technology
 - My hobbies include coding, playing sports and running.

+### ARsh ALgo
+- Hey, I'm a newbie to open source code.
+- Learning C++ for programming.
+- Doing my graduation for (I don't have any idea.)
+-  :-)

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...